 Let’s get started

-Number one: Find a comfy position.
+Number 1: Find a comfy position.
 Lying down or reclined sitting are the best options.

-Number two: Relax.
+Number 2: Relax.
 Feel your neck, shoulders, back, butt, and legs all let go completely.

-Number three: Focus your brain on your pelvic floor.
+Number 3: Focus your brain on your pelvic floor.
 Where is it?
 From your anus to your pubic symphysis (pelvic bone).

 How many, how often?

-Start with holding for a count of 2-5, then release for a count of 4-10.
+Start with holding for a count of 2 to 5, then release for a count of 4 to 10.
 How many can you do and still feel the upward pull and the downward release?
 10, 15, 20?
 Then start there and do that twice a day.
 You do not need to do more than about 25 at a time.
 Start sitting or lying down.

 How familiar are you with inherited gene mutations and cancer?